nethalo/pxc-break-fix-lab/README.md

 When talking about Galera, the main key points are the following:

-- State Transfer (Syncing the nodes): Boostraping, Node joining/leaving.
+- Node sync: Boostraping, State Transfer, Node joining/leaving.
 Data replication.
-- Network connection (Maintain Cluster as a whole): Quorum, Primary Component, Cluster Stability.
+- Network layer (Maintain the cluster as a whole): Quorum, Primary Component, Cluster Stability.
 - Data consistency (Guarantee data is the same): Certification, Flow Control.

 Besides the omnipresent topic on databases, and our reason to live: **Performance.**